dom-king/brewdog-beer-finder/README.md

 # Brewdog Beer Finder
 API - https://punkapi.com/documentation/v2

-Integrated the API with a punkapi config, created a service and an API controller to handle the API requests Set up feature tests to check unauth and authorised access to the API to see it working
+Integrated the API with a punkapi config, created a service and an  controller to handle the API requests Did a create or update when searching for beers to populate the DB - this is a simple way to handle the data and keep it up to date (prefer job queues for this)
+Set up feature tests to check unauth and authorised access to the API to see it working
 - also created a stub of data to crosscheck the response against the API response